ctuning/ck-autotuning/README.md

 and scalable by combining autotuning, crowdsourcing, predictive analytics and run-time adaptation.

-Modules from this repository will be used to:
+Modules from this repository will be used to unify:
-* clean, compile and run programs
+* program compilation and execution (with multiple data sets)
-* perform benchmarking
+* benchmarking
+* statistical analysis
-* perform plugin-based autotuning
+* plugin-based autotuning
+* automatic performance modeling
+* static and dynamic features extraction
+* machine learning to predict optimizations and run-time adaptation
-* perform crowd-tuning
+* crowd-tuning
-* perform statistical analysis
-* gradually add reproducibility of results
+* reproducibility of experimental results

 Publications
 ============